-If staff are taking part in ASOS, you may find that normal service is disrupted, i.e. it may take longer for your lecturer to return your marked assignments.
+If staff are taking place in ASOS, you may find that normal service is disrupted, i.e. it may take longer for your lecturer to return your marked assignments.

 Yes of course, please continue to communicate with your lecturer as you usually would.
 But just bear in mind they might take longer to get back to you than usual.

 Yes - all our spaces will be open on all campuses.
-We appreciate this period might be difficult for some of you so please do come and see us.
+We appreciate the strike period might be difficult for some of you so please do come and see us.

-will i be assessed on material that i have missed due to the industrial action?
+Will I be assessed on material I have missed due to the strikes?

-All Academic Schools have a responsibility for mitigating against the impact of the industrial action.
+All Academic Schools have a responsibility for mitigating against the impact of the strikes.
 They may do this by removing the missed content from your assessments, or providing the material to you in different ways.
 You should speak with your School about how they plan to do this.

 The University must ensure you are not disadvantaged due to missed learning and that your learning outcomes are delivered, but they do not have to offer you a like for like replacement.

 How will I know what work has been marked and what has not?